Medical Club of Philadelphia

 Invitations to whose gracious Hospitality is avidly accepted by the most notable men in the world of medicine:

 And whose sociologist function rightly appreciated and intelligently developed can make it a tremendous and altogether illuminating force in our community:

 That into it should have crept any divergence of opinion.
 There was never a time in its history when absolute unity in or deliberations is so essential.

-Our active ranks have already been depleted by many of our best men having given their services unreservedly to our Country in what is likely to prove to be its most crucial need and hundreds more of you will go if need be at the further call of the Surgeon General.
-The stressful hours gentlemen for many are already here.
+Our active ranks have already been depleted by many of our best men have given their services unreservedly to our Country in what is likely to prove to be its most crucial need and hundreds more of you will go if need be at the further call of the Surgeon General.
+The stressful hours' gentlemen for many are already here.
 Treachery is lurking in almost every shadow.